abhilash-reddy18/heart-disease-prediction-ML/README.md

 # Heart Disease Prediction using Machine Learning
+A machine learning project that predicts heart disease using Logistic Regression with exploratory data analysis and model evaluation.

 ## Project Overview
 This project predicts the presence of heart disease using a Logistic Regression model.
 The aim is to analyze clinical features and determine whether a patient is likely to have heart disease.